ewmorr/neonectria_barcoding_012220/ecological_analyses_README.md

 ```
 Analysis of samples and sequences dropped/retained at different rarefaction levels
 ```
+mkdir rarefaction_figs
 Rscript ~/repo/neonectria_barcoding_012220/ecol/sequence_subsampling_samples_seqs_dropped.r
 ```
-Run NMDS at rarefaction levels of 1K and 5K, also save rarefied tables
+Run NMDS at rarefaction levels of 1K and 5K, also save rarefied tables.
+This is performed after filtering out ASVs that occur in only one sample (`read_ASV_dat.LULU_tab.r`)
 ```
 Rscript ~/repo/neonectria_barcoding_012220/ecol/run_and_save_NMDS.r
 ```